Gary Ayres

 Gary James Ayres (born 28 September 1960) is a former Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).
-He is currently the senior coach for the Montrose Football Club in the Eastern Football Netball League (EFNL).
-Ayres' playing career is honored by the existence of the Gary Ayres Award, an annual award given to the player judged best-afield by the AFL Coaches Association throughout each AFL finals series.
+He is currently the senior coach for the Warragul Football Club in the Gippsland League (GL).
+Ayres' playing career is honoured by the existence of the Gary Ayres Award, an annual award given to the player judged best-afield by the AFL Coaches Association throughout each AFL finals series.

 Playing career

 Hawthorn

-Beginning his playing career with Hawthorn in 1978, he had an illustrious career spanning from 1978 until 1993, playing 269 games and booting 70 goals.
+Beginning his playing career with Hawthorn in 1978, he had a career spanning from 1978 until 1993, playing 269 games and booting 70 goals.

 He was part of a total of 5 premiership teams – 1983, 1986, 1988, 1989, and 1991.
 He won the Norm Smith Medal twice, adjudged best on ground in 1986 and 1988 and is one of only four players in the history of the AFL to do so.

 Ayres captained Victoria against Tasmania in the 1989 State of Origin contest.

 He captained the Hawks in his final two years from 1992 to 1993.

 Gary played most of his football in defence, particular the back pocket position.
 He was nicknamed "Conan" by fans in reference to his powerful upper-body physique.
 He used his body to good effect in body on body contested situations.
 Ayres' height and weight was 187 cm / 100 kg.
 Allan Jeans described Ayres as "a good driver in heavy traffic".

 In 2020, Ayres revealed that the circumstances that led to his retirement from his playing career with Hawthorn at the end of the 1993 season, was after a disconnect with senior coach Alan Joyce and his frustration after being dropped to the reserves side.